Two Families of Constant Term Identities: Transitive Condition

 (ii) We apply Lemma~\ref{lem-main1}, Lemma~\ref{sigma} and Lemma~\ref{x02}, then

-{\bf Acknowledgments.} I would like to express my very great appreciation to professor Mourad E. H. Ismail for his valuable and constructive suggestions during the planning and development of this research work.
-I also would like to acknowledge the helpful guidance for Dr.Yue Zhou.
+{\bf Acknowledgments.} I would like to express my very great appreciation to Professor Mourad E. H. Ismail for his valuable and constructive suggestions during the planning and development of this research work.
+I am pleased to acknowledge Professor David Bressoud for his wise and valuable advice and comments.
+I sincerely thank Professor Ira M. Gessel for his useful suggestions and comments.
+I also would like to acknowledge the helpful guidance from Dr.Yue Zhou.
+Last but not least, I am very grateful to a very kind referee who reads the paper carefully and provides many valuable suggestions which give a substantial improvement for this paper.